asorga/Filling_machine/README.md

 # Key Features

-- Volume Storage: Up to 10 different volumes can be saved in the EEPROM memory.
+- Volume Storage: Up to 10 different volumes can be saved in the arduino EEPROM memory.

 - Automatic Filling: Uses a volumetric vacuum pump equiped with a rotary encoder for precise filling.